ClusterHQ/flocker/docs/using/installing/index.rst

      * You can choose to expose these ports but keep in mind the consequences of exposing unsecured services to the Internet.
      * Links between nodes will also use public ports but you can configure the AWS VPC to allow network connections between nodes and disallow them from the Internet.

-   * Review to ensure your instances have sufficient storage and your security groups have the required ports (as the previous screenshot illustrates).
+   * Review to ensure your instances have sufficient storage and your security groups have the required ports.

    Launch when you are happy to proceed.